KaviruN/KaviruN/README.md

-# 👋 Hi, I’m Kaviru Nethsara (@darkDuchiha)
+# hey, I'm Kaviru Nethsara (@darkDuchiha)

-> "Pushing my brain to the limit—one CTF at a time."
+> "Not chasing titles.
+Chasing understanding."

-I am a first-year Cyber Security undergraduate based in Sri Lanka, focused on the intersection of **Cybersecurity**, **AI**, and **Quantum Computing**.
-When I'm not dual-booting into Kali Linux or solving university modules, I'm likely grinding in a CTF or watching Naruto.
+Cybersecurity undergrad from Sri Lanka.
+I grind CTFs, break things to learn how they work, and write about it.
+Currently exploring bug bounty — not for the money, for the hunt.

 ---